sachinchoolur/lightgallery.js/readme.md

     <link type="text/css" rel="stylesheet" href="css/lightgallery.css" />
 </head>
 ```
-Then include jQuery and lightgallery.min.js into your document.
+Then include lightgallery.min.js into your document.
 If you want to include any lightgallery plugin you can include it after lightgallery.min.js.
 ``` html
 <body>